Slack Pricing Negotiation Guide for Procurement and Finance Teams

 2. Strategic Use of Contract Features

 - Annual vs. Quarterly True-Ups: Push for annual true-ups instead of quarterly to manage costs more effectively and avoid frequent renegotiations.
 Slack will push customers to quarterly true -ups, but it is recommended to hold firm on annual.
-Annual true-ups offer free growth throughout the term until you true-up at the next renewal.
+Annual true-ups offer "free" growth throughout the term until you true-up at the next renewal.

 - Price Caps and Lock-Ins: Negotiate for price caps between 3%-5% within the contract to protect against unexpected price increases, especially when committing to multi-year terms.